Kiyooon/Neural-Network-Cars/README.md

 # Neural-Network-Cars

 This project demonstrates a car simulation using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm to evolve neural networks that control the behavior of autonomous cars.
 The goal is for the cars to navigate through a track without colliding with the borders.
-Click and drag to draw a road.
-Press spacebar to start the simulation.
-Cars will generate at the red line.

 ## How To Use